Webfre/weather-forecast/README.md

 - [web-vitals](https://www.npmjs.com/package/web-vitals) - The library is a tiny (~1.5K, brotli'd), modular library for measuring all the Web Vitals metrics on real users, in a way that accurately matches how they're measured by Chrome and reported to other Google tools (e.g. Chrome User Experience Report, Search Console's Speed Report).
 - [luxon](https://www.npmjs.com/package/luxon) - Library for working with dates and times in JavaScript.
 - [ESlint](https://github.com/eslint/eslint) - ESLint is a tool that helps you analyze JavaScript code, find syntax errors and automatically correct them, write neat code in a uniform style according to certain rules.
-- [Prettier](https://prettier.io/) - Prettier is a code formatting tool that aims to use hard—coded rules for the design of programs.
+- [Prettier](https://prettier.io/) - Prettier is a code formatting tool that aims to use hard — coded rules for the design of programs.
 It formats the code automatically.

 ## Installation